Portuguese CEAL tax: the complete guide (August 2024)

 The short-term rental economic coefficient

-1. The average annual income generated per available short-term rental room for the year prior to the one being calculated, a value that will be indicated by the National Institute of Statistics, I.P. annually.
+1. The average annual income generated per available short-term rental room for the year prior to the one being calculated, a value that would be indicated by the National Institute of Statistics, I.P. annually.

 2. The minimum gross area of a T1-type housing unit, a value that is defined by law as 52 square meters.